Six Pack (comics): Hammer (Eisenhower Canty)

 Hammer was an ally to the mutant Cable and a member of the Six Pack.
-Hammer appeared in Cable & Deadpool as part of a new 'Six-Pack'.
+He appeared in Cable & Deadpool as part of a new 'Six-Pack'.
 They are hired by the U.S. government as part of a public relations mission against Cable, who by that point was ruling two separate countries.
 Hammer assists in a raid against the fictional Rumekistan; the intent is to disrupt its recently modified electrical grid and discredit Cable.

-Eisenhower "Ike" Canty appears as a member of the Six Pack.
-He is a large black male with seemingly superhuman strength.
-This version shows an admiration for the future version of Bobby Drake, claiming of the present one that 'It's been an honor to kick his ass'.